 13.1.
 Disciplinary Sanctions: Violation of the Agreement or violation of any common law duty, including but not limited to any applicable duty of loyalty, any illegal, fraudulent, deceptive or unethical business conduct, or any act or omission by an DBO that, in the sole discretion of the Company may damage its Reputation or goodwill (such act or omission need not be related to the DBO’s business), may result, at the Company’s discretion, in one or more of the following corrective measures:

-2.b) Requiring the DBO to take immediate corrective
+b) Requiring the DBO to take immediate corrective.

-5.e) The Company may withhold from a DBO all or part of the DBO’s commissions during the period that the Company is investigating any conduct allegedly violating the Agreement.
-If a DBO’s business is canceled for disciplinary reasons, the DBO will not be entitled to recover any commissions withheld during the investigation period;
+e) The Company may withhold from a DBO all or part of the DBO’s commissions during the period that the Company is investigating any conduct allegedly violating the Agreement.
+If a DBO’s business is cancelled for disciplinary reasons, the DBO will not be entitled to recover any commissions withheld during the investigation period;

-9.i) Transfer of a portion or all of the DBO’s Marketing Organization or downline;
+i) Transfer of a portion or all of the DBO’s Marketing Organization or “downline”;

-10.j) Any other measure expressly allowed by of the Agreement or which the Company deems practicable to implement and appropriate to equitably resolve injuries caused partially or exclusively by the DBO’s policy violation or contractual breach; or
+j) Any other measure expressly allowed by the Agreement or which the Company deems practicable to implement and appropriate to equitably resolve injuries caused partially or exclusively by the DBO’s policy violation or contractual breach; or

-12.l) Company reserves the right to accept or deny any application or terminate anyone for any reason such as past or current felony convictions, acts of moral turpitude or other actions which, at the sole discretion of Company, would harm the Reputation of Company and or the other DBOs.
+l) Company reserves the right to accept or deny any application or terminate anyone for any reason such as past or current felony convictions, acts of moral turpitude or other actions which, at the sole discretion of Company, would harm the Reputation of the Company and or the other DBOs.

 13.3.
-Rule Violation – 3 Strike Rule – 1st violation of any of the rules, terms, conditions and/or procedures shall result in a warning (warning may be made either via email, verbally or in other writing); in the event of a 2nd violation CFORTH, at its sole discretion, reserves the right to rescind a commission level, and/or commission and/or dollars due.
-In the event of a 3rd violation CFORTH, at its sole discretion, reserves the right to immediately terminate the violating party from the company
+Rule Violation – 3 Strike Rule – 1st violation of any of the rules, terms, conditions and/or procedures shall result in a warning (warning may be made either via email, verbally or in other writing); in the event of a 2nd violation, CFORTH, at its sole discretion, reserves the right to rescind a commission level, and/or commission and/or monies due.
+In the event of a 3rd violation, CFORTH, at its sole discretion, reserves the right to immediately terminate the violating party’s agreement with the company.